Zackptg5/Searx-Android/README.md

 ## Usage

 * Default instance is https://search.disroot.org
+* Navigation Options:
+  * Home - tap on the title (top left text - searx instance name)
+  * Back
+  * Forward
+  * Refresh
+  * Open in browser - opens current page in your web browser
 * Menu Options:
-  * Open in browser - opens current page in your web browser
   * Select Searx Instance - takes you to the searx.space page that lists all of the active public searx instances - tap on the one you want to use
     * Enter Custom Searx Instance - Put in the url of the instance you want to choose - will default to disroot if url isn't valid
+  * Enter Pi-hole URL - put url of pi-hole instance here if applicable
+  * Enable pi-hole button - has the button show up in the top bar

 ## Notes

-* Tested for android, untested for iOS
+* Tested/built for android only, not iOS